APC-SoCIT/APC_2025_2026_T1_SS231_G07-DDC-Management-System/docs/MSYADD1/01 Analysis and design documents/012 Fully dressed Use Cases/readme.md

 The system receives the update and writes the changes to the (User Accounts) data store.

 The Owner receives confirmation that the list was updated.

+UC-04: Appointment Creation
+Author: Michael Orenze Priority: Medium

+Purpose
+To allow a user (Patient, Owner, Dentist, or Receptionist) to request and create a new appointment by selecting an available time slot.

+Actors
+Users (Patient, Owner, Dentist, Receptionist)

+Requirement Traceability
+BR-06: Patients must be able to request to schedule an appointment.

+BR-09: The Owner, Dentist, and Receptionist must be able to create an appointment schedule.

+BR-16: The system must check all chosen appointment slots to ensure they don’t conflict.

+BR-23: The system must send a notification... when a patient requests an appointment.

+Preconditions
+The user is logged into the system.

+The user has navigated to the "Book Appointment" or "Manage Schedule" section.

+Postconditions
+A new appointment record is created and stored in the (Appointments) data store.

+The user receives a confirmation or acknowledgment message.

+Basic Flow
+The user submits a "New Appointment Request" (e.g., selects a service, dentist, or date).

+The system queries the (Appointments) data store for availability.

+The system displays the available time slots to the user.

+The user reviews the options and selects a slot.

+The user confirms the new appointment information.

+The system writes the new appointment data to the (Appointments) data store.

+The system sends an "Appointment Confirmation/Acknowledgment" to the user.